openvinotoolkit/open_model_zoo/demos/smart_classroom_demo/README.md

 On the start-up, the application reads command line parameters and loads four networks to the Inference Engine for execution on different devices depending on `-m...` options family.
 Upon getting a frame from the OpenCV VideoCapture, it performs inference of Face Detection and Action Detection networks.
 After that, the ROIs obtained by Face Detector are fed to the Facial Landmarks Regression network.
 Then landmarks are used to align faces by affine transform and feed them to the Face Recognition network.
 The recognized faces are matched with detected actions to find an action for a recognized person for each frame.

 > **NOTE**: By default, Open Model Zoo demos expect input with BGR channels order.
 If you trained your model to work with RGB order, you need to manually rearrange the default channels order in the demo application or reconvert your model using the Model Optimizer tool with `--reverse_input_channels` argument specified.
-For more information about the argument, refer to **When to Specify Input Shapes** section of [Converting a Model Using General Conversion Parameters](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_prepare_model_convert_model_Converting_Model_General.html).
+For more information about the argument, refer to **When to Reverse Input Channels** section of [Converting a Model Using General Conversion Parameters](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_prepare_model_convert_model_Converting_Model_General.html).

 ## Creating a Gallery for Face Recognition